flutter/website/flutter-for-ios.md

  * [`cloud_firestore`](https://pub.dartlang.org/packages/cloud_firestore) for Firebase Cloud Firestore

-You can also find some third-party Firebase plugins on Pub that cover areas that aren't directly covered by the first-party plugins.
+You can also find some third-party Firebase plugins on Pub that cover areas not directly covered by the first-party plugins.

 ## How do I build my own custom native integrations?